-By \Cref{minsol}, \eqref{minimizationproblem} is a convex minimisation problem.
-It can be solved efficiently by an interior-point method \cite[Chapter 11]{boyd2004convex}, slightly adapted from \cite{bliman2024feasibility} where the optimisation was performed with respect to the additional mortality rates $\rho_i$.
+By \Cref{minsol}, \eqref{minimizationproblem_chap3} is a convex minimisation problem.
+It can be solved efficiently by an interior-point method \cite[Chapter 11]{boyd2004convex}, slightly adapted from \cite{bliman2024feasibility}, where the optimisation was performed with respect to the additional mortality rates $\rho_i$.
 Interior-point algorithms are particularly well-suited for convex problems with constraints, as they approach the optimal solution from the interior of the feasible region while ensuring constraint satisfaction at each iteration.

 To apply this algorithm, it is necessary to compute the gradient of the function $h$.
-For this, one takes advantage of the concept of \textit{group inverse} of a matrix.
+For this, one takes advantage of the concept of \textit{group inverse}.
 The reader is referred to \cite{kirkland2012group} for a thorough presentation of this notion.

 \begin{definition} Assume that $B \in \mathbb{C}^{n \times n}$ is a complex singular matrix, and that its eigenvalue $0$ is semisimple, that is, its algebraic and geometric multiplicities coincide.
 Then, the \emph{group inverse} of $B$, denoted $B^{\#}$, is the unique matrix $X \in \mathbb{C}^{n \times n}$ such that